UF HEALTH CANCER CENTER

 Prior to his arrival at the University of Miami-Miller School of Medicine, Dr. Nimer was at Memorial Sloan-Kettering Cancer Center in New York for nearly 20 years, where he held the Alfred P. Sloan Chair and served as Head of the Division of Hematologic Oncology, Vice Chairman for Faculty Development, and Chief of the Hematology Service.
 He was also a Professor of Medicine and Pharmacology at Weill Medical College of Cornell University.

 Dr. Nimer has been elected to the American Society of Clinical Investigators and the Association of American Physicians.
 He is a Fellow of the American College of Physicians and serves on the editorial board of several medical journals.
 In April 2021, Dr. Nimer was inducted into the Academy of Science, Engineering, and Medicine of Florida.
-Dr. Nimer is also the Chairman of the Myelodysplastic Syndrome Foundation, and the Chairman of the Medical Advisory Board of Gabrielle’s Angel Foundation for Cancer Research.
+Dr. Nimer is also the Chairman of the Myelodysplastic Syndrome Foundation and the Chairman of the Medical Advisory Board of Gabrielle’s Angel Foundation for Cancer Research.